Skip to content

 Last updated:

 Glass fracture analysis has a long history in forensic science, stretching back to foundational work by Hartley (1938), Hartridge (1939), and the systematic studies by McJunkins and Thornton (1973) that established the rules of radial and concentric crack formation.
-The 3R rule and the Wallner-line method have been taught in forensic-science curricula and cited in court on multiple continents for decades.
+The 3R rule and the Wallner-line method have been cited in court on multiple continents for decades.
 The challenge is not that the underlying physics is contested, but that applying it to a shattered real-world scene requires careful observation, a working knowledge of what confounds each rule, and disciplined uncertainty language when the evidence is ambiguous.

 Casework from the UK (including the R v.
 Hoey 2007 case in Northern Ireland that raised significant evidentiary debate about glass-fragment transfer), the US (FBI Laboratory casework protocols), Australia (ANZFSS and AFP forensic laboratories), and India (CFSL casework involving road-traffic fatality glass reconstruction) all draw on the same physical principles.
 A working forensic analyst needs to understand those principles, not just their labels.